petibear/markdgenerator/README.md

 markdgenerator
 ==============
-This is a short library to help generate text in [pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) language with.
+This is a small library to help generate text in [pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) language with.

 So far, it supports:
 * h1, h2, h3 headings